microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 End users can now search for settings using a natural language query as opposed to needing to know precisely which section in Settings they need to be in, or how the Setting is named.
 The following steps illustrate the types of natural language searches Settings can now handle.

-1. In the Settings search box, type in +++Add a bluetooth device+++, allow the search results to populate, and press <b>Enter</b>.
+1. In the Settings search box, type in <b>Add a bluetooth device</b>, allow the search results to populate, and press <b>Enter</b>.
 Notice that you are brought to the right Settings page to pair devices with bluetooth.
-2. In the Settings search box, type in +++change mouse pointer+++, allow the search results to populate, and press <b>Enter</b>.
+2. In the Settings search box, type in <b>change mouse pointer</b>, allow the search results to populate, and press <b>Enter</b>.
 Again, you are brought to the right Settings page to adjust the mouse pointer and other mouse settings.
-3. In the Settings search box, type in +++change time zone+++, allow the search results to populate, and press <b>Enter</b>.
+3. In the Settings search box, type in <b>change time zone</b>, allow the search results to populate, and press <b>Enter</b>.
 You should be at the Settings page to change your system's time zone.

 >Note: On a non-Copilot+ PC Settings app, you would see "No results for *the search you made*" if you attempted these same searches